axiomsbane/SE-24-25-gpt-doc-clustering/Documentation/README.md

 #### 5. Output explanations

-This process generates the following outputs:
+This process generates the following outputs in the Output folder which will get generated in bin/Debug/net9.0 location :